meemknight/LowLevelGameEngine/README.md

 ## How Can I join?

-Join our [Discord](https://discord.gg/eehehsPAka) server and you can apply in the LowLevelGameEngine channel.
+We recommend joing the [Discord](https://discord.gg/eehehsPAka) server to make it as easy as possible to discuss what and who you can work with!<br>
+Alternatively, it's completely possible to contribute without joining the discord, however that will lead to a higher risk of collisions and wasted work.

 ---